artemyk/ibcurve/README.md

-# Pathologies in information bottleneck for deterministic supervised learning
+# Caveats for information bottleneck in deterministic scenarios

 Experiments with MNIST, as reported in:

-A Kolchinsky, BD Tracey, S Van Kuyk, ''Pathologies in information bottleneck for deterministic supervised learning'', [arXiv:1808.07593](https://arxiv.org/abs/1808.07593).
+A Kolchinsky, BD Tracey, S Van Kuyk, ''Caveats for information bottleneck in deterministic scenarios'', ICLR 2019. [arXiv:1808.07593](https://arxiv.org/abs/1808.07593).

 1) Run `rundata.py` to do all runs and save outputs in `logs/` directory (should exist).